DustinTheGreat/ServerlessSecurityCam/README.md

 We can know offload memory resourceful tasks on to the cloud.

 ## About
 By leveraging the cloud we gain both Security and Functionality.
-This app will be divided into two directories, one for the serverless web analytics + livestream dashboard.
-The Second will be for parsing and analytics, and should act as a basic c&c server.
+This app will be divided into two directories, one for the serverless Dashboard + livestream.
+The Second will be for Machine Learning and business logic.

 ## Install
-   **Client**
+   **Client:**

     cd /Dashboard
     yarn
     yarn start

-   **Producer**
+   **Producer:**
 SSH into the PI and Navigate to where you built out the amazon-kinesis-video-streams-producer-sdk-cpp and run the install.sh or if you already configured this you can just run gst like normal.